Continued from last week's post:

 Copy the above SQL String into a new MS-Access Query SQL window.

-The Table Name Categories are loaded in the Alias Property and the Path Name of the NorthWind database is appearing in the Source Property without the .mdb extension.
+The Table Name Categories are loaded in the Alias Property, and the Path Name of the NorthWind database appears in the Source Property without the .mdb extension.

-Change the Table Name appearing in the Alias Property into something different, say myCategories.
+Change the Table Name appearing in the Alias Property to a different name, say myCategories.

 Add .mdb extension at the end of the Pathname string in the Source Property.

-The Table Name now appears as myCategories on the Title of the Table.
-If you change the Query in SQL View you can see that at the end of the SQL String the reference to the Table name, Categories Categories (appeared twice earlier) has now changed to Categories As myCategories.
+The Table Name now appears as myCategories in the Title of the Table.
+Turn the Query into an SQL View.
+You can see that at the end of the SQL String, the reference to the Table name, Categories (which appeared twice earlier), has now changed to myCategories.

 We must qualify each data field with the Table Name myCategories due to the Alias Name change.
 Change the SQL String as shown below to qualify each Field with the Alias Name.
 Enclose the Database Path Name in Square Brackets ([]) in place of the single quotes.